 4. In a large bowl combine dry ingredients.
 Add banana mixture and combine using as few stroked as possible.
 Fold in nuts and chocolate.

 5. Pour into a cake pan and smooth the top.
-Bake until a toothpick inserted in the center comes out clean (time varies greatly according to oven – mine takes about an hour, but this recipe suggests only 30 minutes.
-Check periodically after the half hour mark.)
+Sprinkle with flaky salt (if using).
+Bake until a toothpick inserted in the centre comes out clean (time varies greatly according to oven – mine takes about an hour).
+Remove form the oven and let cool completely before slicing.
+Enjoy!

 Happy cozy-ing everyone.
 The Danes would be so proud.